Master of Psychology (Forensic)

 Study with the best

-The UNSW School of Psychology is one of the best in Australia - we’re ranked 30th in the world and 2nd in Australia for psychology.* UNSW Law is ranked 13th in the world* and is a leading Australian centre of rigorous legal education and research.
+The UNSW School of Psychology is one of the best in Australia - we’re ranked #2 in Australia and #32 globally for psychology (QS World University Rankings by Subject, 2025).
+UNSW Law is ranked #1 in Australia and #12 globally (QS World University Rankings by Subject, 2025) and is a leading Australian centre of rigorous legal education and research.
 We have strong links with professional practitioners in the areas of clinical, neuropsychological and forensic psychology.

 Prepare for professional practice